mccombs/vtech2/content/doc/api-primer.md

 ### Asset Creation and Configuration

-For first order of business in the Vertalo platform is to define and configure the assets that you wish to make available for investment to your investors.
+The first order of business in the Vertalo platform is to define and configure the assets that you wish to make available for investment to your investors.
 This covers a range of actions including adding a new asset, defining a round under an asset, and defining an allocation under a round.

 **[Note: There may be instances where, for a particular object, you see dual mutations in the API in the form of "make\<Object\>" and "create\<Object\>".
 In these instances, use the "make\<Object\>" form.
 For example, use "makeRound" rather than "createRound".]**